The evolving roles of senior executives

 - Chief credit officer: In addition to managing lending activities and leading the lending and credit function, the CCO focuses on prudent loan growth and managing inherent credit risk.

 - Chief information officer: Information flow is critical, and the CIO is playing a more strategic role now than in the past.
-This role is charged with delivering technology solutions to both the bank and its customers.
+The role is charged with delivering technology solutions to both the bank and its customers.

 But for a variety of reasons, these roles are evolving and taking on new, broader responsibilities for which some executives may not be prepared.